ahmadrosid/ahmadrosid/README.md

 You can call me **Rosid**, I'm software engineer from Indonesia with focus on Backend Engineering.

 ### 🌱 I’m currently learning Rust

-I started to know rust back in 2019 but starting to start my project in 2022.
-Here some open source project In Rust.
+Despite knowing Rust since 2019 and beginning to work on my project in 2022, I've only been using it since then.
+Here are a few open source Rust projects.

 - [hl](https://github.com/ahmadrosid/hl) - Github-like html Syntax highlighting generator.
 - [tpd](https://github.com/ahmadrosid/tpd) - Typo Detector for English words.
 - [json-list](https://github.com/ahmadrosid/json-list) - Take json list turn to striing list.